frequency-chain/frequency/designdocs/user-handles.md

 ### Chain Steps

-* Every 100 blocks (e.g., when block_number % 100 == 1), update the current seed by taking the Merkle root of the previous block.
-Keep the current and one previous seed so that two seeds, s0 and s1, are part of the chain state at any given time.
-* Provide an RPC to get the current seed.
-* Provide an RPC to get the suffix options for a given handle.
 * When a user submits a handle, check the numeric suffix for availability and that it honors range defined for suffix window.
 * Store ```msa_id``` to ```handle``` mapping and ```handle``` to ```msa_id``` mapping.